Beginners Interactive NetLogo Dictionary (BIND)

 Let the model run a little while.
 How many nodes are "hubs", that is, have many connections?
 How many have only a few?
 Does some low degree node ever become a hub?
 How often?

 Turn off the LAYOUT? switch and freeze the view to speed up the model, then allow a large network to form.
 What is the shape of the histogram in the top plot?
 What do you see in log-log plot?
 Notice that the log-log plot is only a straight line for a limited range of values.
 Why is this?
-Does the degree to which the log-log plot resembles a straight line grow as you add more node to the network?
+Does the degree to which the log-log plot resembles a straight line grow as you add more nodes to the network?

 Assign an additional attribute to each node.
 Make the probability of attachment depend on this new attribute as well as on degree.
 (A bias slider could control how much the attribute influences the decision.)